-A Cultural Resource Evaluation for the parcel was completed on January 13, 2020 prepared by Dr. John Parker, RPA.
-No historic or prehistoric cultural materials were discovered, and no

-"significant" historic sites or features were found.
+A Cultural Resource Evaluation for the parcel was completed on July 24, 2019 prepared by Dr. John Parker, RPA.
+No historic or prehistoric cultural materials were discovered, and no "significant" historic sites or features were found.
 Based on the field evaluation by Dr. Parker, it was recommended that the proposed project be approved as planned.
 Please see attached study for full results and recommendations.
-ALF is aware that if any archaeological, paleontological, or cultural materials be discovered during site development, all activity shall be halted in the vicinity of the find(s), the local overseeing tribe shall be notified and a qualified archeologists retained to evaluate the find(s) and recommend mitigation procedures, if necessary, subject to the approval of the Community Development Director.
+RHG is aware that if any archaeological, paleontological, or cultural materials be discovered during site development, all activity shall be halted in the vicinity of the find(s), the local overseeing tribe shall be notified and a qualified archeologists retained to evaluate the find(s) and recommend mitigation procedures, if necessary, subject to the approval of the Community Development Director.
 The applicant shall halt all work and immediately contact the Lake County Sheriff's Department and the Community Development Department if any human remains are encountered.
 All human remains will be treated in accordance with Public Resources Code Section 5097.98.

-ALF's site will not require a high amount of electricity as they will be cultivating 1 acre outdoor using all-natural sunlight.
-All electricity needed for the project at this time will be supplied from existing solar panels and backup generator for the security system.
+RHG's site will not require a high amount of electricity as they will be cultivating 2 acres outdoor using all-natural sunlight.
+All electricity needed for the project at this time will be supplied from existing solar panels and mainly for the processing facility interior lighting as well as the security system.
 The proposed project does have a backup generator; however, it is not expected to be needed since PG&E is not the primary power source.
 The project does not propose the storage or use of any hazardous materials.
 All organic waste will be placed in the designated composting area within the cultivation area.
 All solid waste will be stored in bins with secure fitting lids until being disposed of at a Lake County Integrated Waste Management facility, at least once a week during the cultivation season.
 The closest Lake County Integrated Waste Management facility to the proposed cultivation operation is the Eastlake Landfill.

-At this time Ancient Lake Farms is currently being operated and managed Robert Nothnagle and Kimberly Kent, who are also the applicants.
-All of ALF future employees, should they choose to add any, will undergo a background check by the Lake County Sheriff's Department before starting employment and be a United States citizen or eligible for employment within the US.
+At this time RHG is currently being operated and managed by Ms. Rebecca Herbert, who is also the applicant.
+All of RHG future employees, should they choose to add any, will undergo a background check by the Lake County Sheriff's Department before starting employment and be a United States citizen or eligible for employment within the US.
 The projects core business hours of operation will take place between 8am-6pm with deliveries and pickups restricted to 9am-7pm Monday through Saturday and Sunday from 12pm-5pm.
-The Community Liaison/Emergency Contact, Mr. Nothnagle and Ms. Kent, will be available to contact 24 hours a day, seven days a week, including holidays.
+The Community Liaison/Emergency Contact, Ms. Rebecca Herbert, will be available to contact 24 hours a day, seven days a week, including holidays.